 This means that rich countries can get richer, but after a point, they aren't getting any happier.
 For Nigeria, there is no clear relationship between income and happiness.
 The country scores highly in terms of life satisfaction (surprisingly?) even with a per capita income just above $1000.

-Even though Nigeria currently ranks 103 out of 157 countries (see: World Happiness Report), we are, or used to be, known for being some of the happiest people in the world.
+Even though Nigeria currently ranked 103 out of 157 countries in the 2016 World Happiness Report, we are, or used to be, known for being some of the happiest people in the world.
 This is an excellent example of the challenge of adaptability that the happiness approach faces.
 The question then is: can the happiness approach (GNH) accurately measure welfare in a society that is as deeply religious and cultural as Nigeria?

 The happiness of Nigerians is a testament to the will of the human spirit to survive regardless of the odds stacked against it.
 While strength of will is a great trait, it is both Nigeria's blessing and its curse.
 On the one hand, we can endure any situation (and come out not necessarily unscathed), on the other, we adapt and become desensitised to situations that call for resistance.
 This is not to say that we are not a genuinely happy people, but again, how happy can one really be in a country like Nigeria?